 Then I put them back in place and gave them a test to see if it really wicked the water away.
 Instead of seeping into the fabric, the water just pooled on the surface into little droplets.
 Success!

 I still plan to cover the furniture and cushions when possible, but if I accidentally leave them exposed I’m happy to know I have a second layer of protection.

 I will say that the wood legs of the wicker furniture have seen better days.
 I think the moisture has really affected the wood.
 But I’m not too distraught about it.
-I’m just happy if this furniture lasts through another season or so.
+I’m just happy if this furniture lasts for another season or so.